adl-lang/adl/doc/serialization.md

 }
 ```

+On deserialization, field are allowed to be missing.
+Missing fields
+are populated with their default values.

 ### Unions

-An ADL `union` is a sum type - only one field can be active at any
+An ADL `union` is a sum type - only one discriminator can be active at any
 time.
 The json serialisation is thus an object with a single name /value
-pair: the name of the active field, and it's serialized value.
+pair: the name of the active discriminator, and it's serialized value.

 Hence